EthanHao/EthanHao.github.io/_posts/2017-06-15-C++ CacheFriendly1.markdown

 };

 ```
 #### The result of Vtune:  this time the sizeof(Node) is 12
 Elapsed Time:0.417s
 CPU Time:**0.374s**
 Memory Bound:72.4%of Pipeline Slots
 L1 Bound:**34.4%**of Clockticks
 L2 Bound:**27.6%**of Clockticks
 L3 Bound:**10.9%**of Clockticks
 DRAM Bound:0.0%of Clockticks
 Loads:332,109,963
 Stores:57,600,864

-you can see this time the L3 Bound decreased so much. as we all know, the L3 cache is the slowest one. so that means we got less CPU time .
+you can see this time the L3 Bound decreased so much. as we all know, the L3 cache is the slowest one. so that means we got less CPU time in total .